adamasstokhorst/holographic/README.md

 These scripts require `Python 2.7` with the packages `numpy` and `PIL`.

-Examples of its usage can be found in `example.py`.
+Examples of its usage can be found in the included Python scripts.